mysociety/popit.poplus.org/docs/api.md

 You can copy your api-base-url from the homepage of your instance.

 OK!
 We're going to create a new [Organization](http://popoloproject.com/specs/organization.html) record.
-When you specify your email address to cURL with the `-u` option it will prompt you for your password.
+When you specify your email address to cURL with the `--user` option it will prompt you for your password.

+In this example our account email address is **bob@example.com** and our instance is called **walkthrough**.

-    $ curl -u <your-email> <api-base-url> --header 'Content-Type: application/json' --data '{"name": "Widgets Inc"}'
+    $ curl --user bob@example.com --header 'Content-Type: application/json' --data '{"name": "Widgets Inc"}' http://walkthrough.popit.mysociety.org/api/v0.1/organizations

-    Enter host password for user '<your-username>':
+    Enter host password for user 'bob@example.com':

     {
       "result": {